noble-varghese/personal-blog/src/content/blog/implementing-quickwit-to-save-money.md

   - observability
 description: Saving costs by moving to opensource alternatives of elasticsearch.
 ---
 Hey there, fellow tech enthusiasts! 🚀

-As a team of innovators, we're building something new and exciting, but we also have to be smart about our expenses.
-In our early days, keeping costs under control while maintaining high performance was a balancing act.
-That's where observability comes into play - it's crucial for us to keep tabs on how everything's running smoothly.

-Initially, we were leaning heavily on [Opensearch](https://aws.amazon.com/opensearch-service) (thanks to AWS) and Heroku's [Mezmo](https://www.mezmo.com/) (formerly LogDNA) for our logging needs.
-While these tools served us well with solid log storage, speedy searches, and powerful aggregations, the costs quickly added up - over $450 a month, to be precise.
-For a growing startup, that was a significant expense.
-So, we started hunting for an open-source alternative that could deliver the same high performance without the high price tag.
-That's when [Quickwit](https://quickwit.io/) caught our eye.
+&nbsp; When I joined **Thena**, we were heavily relying on [Opensearch](https://aws.amazon.com/opensearch-service) and Heroku’s [Mezmo](https://www.mezmo.com/) (formerly LogDNA) to handle all our logging needs.
+While these tools served us well, there was one major downside: the cost.
+At over $450 a month, maintaining such an infrastructure wasn't sustainable for a fast-growing company looking to scale smartly.
+So, I took it upon myself to find a better, more cost-efficient solution that wouldn’t sacrifice performance.

+That’s when I discovered **[Quickwit](https://quickwit.io/)**, and I knew this was the game-changer we needed.

-## Enter Quickwit: The Game-Changer
+## Quickwit: The Game-Changer 🛠️

-Quickwit is a breath of fresh air in the observability landscape.
-Built on top of [Tantivy](https://github.com/quickwit-oss/tantivy)- an open-source search engine library written in Rust - Quickwit is akin to Lucene but designed for observability with a minimal footprint.
-Here's why Quickwit has quickly become our go-to tool:
+Quickwit caught my eye because it offered everything we needed but with a much lighter footprint and at a fraction of the cost.
+Built on top of the **Tantivy** search engine (written in Rust), it’s like Lucene but designed specifically for observability — something we needed in spades.

+Taking charge of the project, I rolled up my sleeves and set out to rebuild our entire logging and observability pipeline around Quickwit.
+And here’s why it’s been a game-changer for us at Thena:

-### 1. Performance Meets Cost-Efficiency
+### 1. Performance + Cost Efficiency = Winning Combo 🏅

-Quickwit shines with its low overhead and high-speed performance.
-Unlike traditional solutions, it stores indexed data on S3-compatible object storage.
-This decoupling of storage and compute not only enhances performance but also reduces costs.
-Quickwit offered several key advantages that made it the ideal solution for us:
+The first big win was getting rid of our bloated logging costs.
+By switching to Quickwit, we decoupled our storage from our compute needs, allowing us to store indexed data on S3-compatible object storage.
+This gave us two key benefits:

-- **Lower Cost Storage**: Quickwit's optimized log storage and indexing allowed us to store more data without breaking the bank.
+- **Significantly Lower Costs**: Quickwit’s log storage and indexing were far more affordable than our previous solutions.
-- **Scalability**: Quickwit's architecture enabled seamless horizontal scaling in EKS, effortlessly handling our growing log volumes.
-- **Performance**: Even with massive datasets, Quickwit let us query logs at lightning speed, supercharging our ability to diagnose and squash issues.
+- **Seamless Scalability**: As our data grew, Quickwit scaled effortlessly in our EKS setup, meaning no more sleepless nights worrying about log volumes.
+- **Performance**: Querying through massive datasets at breakneck speed became the norm — something our previous stack struggled with.

+I had our new logging system up and running, delivering better performance and saving us a ton of money in the process.

 <style>
   .bigger-image {